juergs/arduino-fan-controller/README.md

 4-Wire PWM fan control using the Arduino ATmega328P (Uno, etc.) and ATtiny85.

-Forked from Marcelo Aquino's 4-Wire-FAN-Arduino repository which serves as the basis for all of the programs I'll be writing.
+Forked from [Marcelo Aquino's 4-Wire-FAN-Arduino](https://github.com/marceloaqno/4-Wire-FAN-Arduino) repository which serves as the basis for this project.

 This is still a work in process.